Skip to main content

 This page illustrates through an example the creation and the sending of a MIME file.

-In this example, I want to create a MIME file containing:
+In this example, I want to create a MIME file made of:

 Note 1.
 You must be very carefull when creating a MIME file.
 Once an action is accomplished, you cannot change it.
 The only way out is to press F3 or F23 (if displayed)) and restart from the beginning.